SDN Logo

 Allopathic Medical Schools | Private Non-Profit

 Overall, applicants ranked the school in the top 34% of interviews, indicating it is moderately regarded.
-They found the interview mixed with a moderate stress level, and felt they did well.
+They found the interview very impressive with a moderate stress level and felt they did well.

 How do you rank this school among ALL other schools?